‘Teen Mom 2’ Star Jenelle Evans Cleared In Child Abuse Investigation

 Nathan is said to be the one who triggered the investigation into Jenelle’s parenting when he claimed that Kaiser would come to his home for visitation with bruises, which allegedly came from the Teen Mom 2 star and her husband, David Eason.

-Social works reportedly visited Jenelle Evans’ North Carolina house back in July and have come to the conclusion that there is no abuse happening the home.
-There is no word on the nature of the bruises, or how the little boy got them since child abuse was ruled out by the Department of Social Services.
+Social workers reportedly visited Jenelle Evans’ North Carolina house back in July and have come to the conclusion that there is no abuse happening at home.
+There is no word on the nature of the bruises or how the little boy got them since child abuse was ruled out by the Department of Social Services.

 Jenelle’s husband, David Eason, was also cleared of child abuse allegations following the home visit.
-The Teen Mom 2 star also had to deal with custody drama during the abuse claims when Nathan Griffith refused to return Kaiser back over the Jenelle and David and filed for custody.
+The Teen Mom 2 star also had to deal with custody drama during the abuse claims when Nathan Griffith refused to return Kaiser back over to Jenelle and David and filed for custody.
 However, authorities later ordered him to return the little boy to Evans.

 As previously reported by the Inquisitr, Jenelle Evans had been holding up contract negations to appear on Season 9 of Teen Mom 2.
-The reality star, and mother-of-three, reportedly had a lot of demands for MTV following the previous season, in which her husband, David, was fired from the show after posting homophobic tweets online.
+The reality star, and mother of three, reportedly had a lot of demands for MTV following the previous season, in which her husband, David, was fired from the show after posting homophobic tweets online.

 However, Jenelle has finally signed on to return to the show, according to The Ashley’s Reality Roundup.
-Evans is expected to begin filming this week as soon as the production can iron out a filming schedule with her, that will also work for David, who previously couldn’t be present during any time that cameras were rolling on his wife.
+Evans is expected to begin filming this week as soon as the production can iron out a filming schedule with her, which will also work for David, who previously couldn’t be present during any time that cameras were rolling on his wife.

 Sources tell the outlet that Jenelle Evans and her mother, Barbara Evans, will be filming and catching fans up on everything that has been happening in their lives since the prior season’s end.
 In addition, MTV has allegedly reached out to the father of Jenelle’s oldest son, Jace, Andrew Lewis, to see if he would be interested in participating in the upcoming season of Teen Mom 2.